-During labs, students work together in small groups to complete assignments.
-As always, safety first.
+During Labs, students work together in small groups to complete assignments.
 Most Labs follow a three-day cycle.

 1. Day 1:

 - Classwork: Goals and procedures are explained.
 Student will work on Labs to collect data, take notes and discuss their observations. - Homework: Students will review their journal entries, tabulate data, and note new ideas or questions.